fahad-mukhtar/aeco-management/README.md

   - `PUT /leaves/{id}` and `DELETE /leaves/{id}` – correct or remove mistakes without touching the database manually.
   - `GET /leaves` and `/leaves/by-employee/{id}` – filter/paginate leave history, including monthly views.
   - Penalty deductions show up alongside recorded leave.
 Super admins can delete a penalty entry, which files an override so the deduction is forgiven the next time payroll runs.
+- Payroll & salary payments:
+  - `GET /payroll` – paginated overview that includes salary status, overtime, penalties, and net payable totals.
+  - `POST /payroll/payments/{employee_id}` – captures a month's payout, logs carry-forward advances, and updates `advance_pending` if advances exceeded the salary or an extra amount is disbursed on payday.
+Paying less than the net payable automatically reduces the employee's outstanding initial advance, so you can reconcile older advances gradually.
+  - `GET /payroll/payments` – audit salary payments (filter by employee/month).
+The admin UI's Payroll screen now allows super admins to initiate payouts with optional additional advances, and the employee detail screen shows the latest salary status plus recent payment history.
 - Payroll:
   - `GET /payroll` – monthly roll-up that surfaces penalty Fridays, overtime credits, and advance deductions for every employee.
 This powers the Payroll screen in the admin panel and feeds CSV exports.